Warren, Sanders Continue Spat Over Her Claim He Said a Woman Can’t Win

 “She said that Bernie stated strongly that a woman can’t win.
 I don’t believe that Bernie said that, I really don’t.
 It’s not the kind of thing Bernie would say,” Trump said.

+Sanders stepped up his attacks on Biden over the former vice president’s past support of the Iraq War and broad free-trade agreements.
+Klobuchar, who has had several strong debates, looked for opportunities as she remained mired in the middle of the pack in polling.
+Billionaire Steyer faced criticism that he’s trying to buy his way to the White House.

+With surveys showing Buttigieg losing support in Iowa, the former mayor of South Bend, Indiana, struggled for attention in a debate that often featured points of conflict among his rivals.

-Earlier in the night, the candidates sparred over Iraq, war and foreign policy, although they were largely united against Trump’s leadership on such issues.
+The evening began with the candidates clashing over Iraq, war and foreign policy, although they were largely united against Trump’s leadership on such issues.

 Sanders drew a sharp contrast with Biden by noting that Sanders aggressively fought against a 2002 measure to authorize military action against Iraq.